-TLS/SSL and SSH protocols were introduced a long time ago, SSL 3.0 being introduced in 1996.
+TLS/SSL and SSH protocols were introduced a long time ago, for example SSL 3.0 was introduced in 1996.
 Over time, some of the protocols or cryptographic algorithms proved to have design weaknesses or to be less secure.

 The following cryptographic algorithms and protocols are not considered secure:

-SSL version 2.0 is not supported as it contains a number of security flaws which ultimately led to the design of SSL version 3.0.
+SSL version 2.0 is not supported because it contains a number of security flaws which ultimately led to the design of SSL version 3.0.

 SSL version 3.0 is supported, but its usage is highly discouraged.
 As of 2014, the 3.0 version of SSL is considered insecure.

-RC4 in SSL and TLS was at one time considered secure but as of March 2013, using RC4 in SSL and TLS is considered insecure.
+RC4 in SSL and TLS was some time ago considered secure.
+As of March 2013, using RC4 in SSL and TLS is considered insecure.

-The MD5 message-digest algorithm is a widely used cryptographic hash function, but with modern computers the security of the MD5 hash function is severely compromised.
+The MD5 message-digest algorithm is a widely used cryptographic hash function.
+However, on modern computers, the security of the MD5 hash function is severely compromised.
 The algorithm is not included in the list of approved FIPS 140-2 hash functions.

-The DES symmetric-key algorithm is vulnerable to brute force attack, and is not considered secure.
+The DES symmetric-key algorithm is vulnerable to brute force attack, thus is not considered secure.

-U.S. cryptography export regulations define a set of algorithms with the intention of allowing them to be broken easily by the NSA, but not by other organizations with fewer computing resources.
-Nowadays, NSA capabilities from the 1990s can be matched by any personal computer, making those algorithms insecure.
+U.S. cryptography export regulations define a set of algorithms easily broken by the NSA, but not by other organizations with fewer computing resources.
+Nowadays, NSA capabilities from the 1990s can be matched by personal computers, making those algorithms insecure.

-While for some, FIPS 140-2 compliance is the gold standard for security, it was released in December 2002.
-With the fast pace at which the computer security landscape is evolving, a standard defined in 2002 should not be considered up to date.
+For a long time, FIPS 140-2 compliance was the gold standard for security.
+However, it was released in December 2002.
+With the fast pace of the computer security landscape, a standard defined in 2002 should not be considered up to date.

 TLS/SSL can be used in non-authentication or non-encryption modes.
 These modes are disabled by default as they provide degraded security.

-Non-encryption mode (eNULL) can be used in special cases when the remote peer is required to be authenticated, but the transmitted data is already encrypted using another method like a PGP encrypted file.
+Non-encryption mode (eNULL) can be used in special cases when the remote peer is required to be authenticated, but the transmitted data is already encrypted using another method, for example encrypted through PGP.

-Non-authentication mode (aNULL) is vulnerable to a “man in the middle” attack and its use is highly discouraged.
-In this mode, the connection will not validate the remote peer.
-Data sent in this mode is encrypted.
+Non-authentication mode (aNULL) is vulnerable to a "man in the middle" attack, so its use is highly discouraged.
+In this mode, the connection does not validate the remote peer.
+Data sent in this mode is encrypted though.

-When the CRL fails to be loaded for the first time, it is considered a critical failure and the component using the CRL is stopped.
+When the CRL fails to load for the first time, it is considered a critical failure and the component using the CRL is stopped.

 This is done to help detecting configuration errors.